llJingll/GitHubInR_2021/README.md

 If you have any questions or concerns, feel free to email me at hglanz@calpoly.edu.

-This is my copy of the workshop materials!!!!!!!!!!!! :)
+This is my copy of the workshop materials!!!!!!!!!!!! :) More trials